sybrew/the-seo-framework/readme.txt

 **Summarized:**
 /
-* This is the biggest update so far, with many functions rewritten (again) to remove redundant calls and replace them with caching functions.
+* This is the biggest update so far, with many functions rewritten (once more) to remove redundant calls and replace them with cached functions.
 * This update of The SEO Framework brings you Feed excerpt generation as well as options to add backlinks in the feed.
 * Also, a lot of WordPress behaviour and plugin detection has been reworked, improved and been put to great use within the option pages to elliminate confusion.
 * And last but not least, due to popular demand an extra option has been added to change the Title generation, although it decouples all your pages within your website.
-* Oh, and many minor improvements and bug fixes have also been put into effect, including an more important WooCommerce fix.
+* Oh, and many minor improvements and bug fixes have also been put into effect, including a more important WooCommerce fix.

 **SEO Tip of the Update:**
 /